 Battery Christmas Lights: There are some really fun battery operated Christmas lights now so you could light your pumpkin with different colors, or even flashing lights!

 Just for fun: If you use a real candle or tealight to light the pumpkin, sprinkle a little cinnamon or pumpkin pie spice on the inside of the lid.

 Petroleum Jelly: Rub the open areas of the pumpkin with Vaseline or the generic equivalent – this will keep them from drying out quickly.
 Or try spraying with vinegar which is more animal friendly.

 Photo and more tips from A Real Life Housewife

 Soaking: If your pumpkin still gets a little shriveled, soak it in a cold water bath for up to eight hours to help revive it!

-Do you carve pumpkins at Halloween?
 We’d love to hear any tips you have too!